Osteopathic BioMechanical Model

 After many years of study and experimentation, Still gave birth to osteopathic science in 1874.
 35 years later, he published Osteopathy: Research and Practice, confirming the principles of his earlier assertion.
 He also took risks and made innovations.
 Rightfully, he is revered for his persistence, insight, principles, and accomplishments.

-Many of the legendary practitioners like Rollin Becker and Robert C. Fulford write of Still’s accomplishments in cranial osteopathy.
+Like Rollin Becker and Robert C. Fulford, many legendary practitioners write of Still’s visionary accomplishments in cranial osteopathy.
 Also, he opened the door and created the playing field for Sutherland.

 William Garner Southerland was the innovator who humbly persevered to establish craniosacral as a credible treatment approach.
-His accomplishments are revered by almost every model of craniosacral treatment.
-He continued to innovate through great controversy and opposition.
+Almost every model of craniosacral treatment reveres his accomplishments.
+He overcame great controversy and opposition.
 I’ve gathered a few notes on his life in this post.
+Again, he persevered, took risks, and innovated.

 In the beginning, Sutherland spent more than twenty years defining the structure and movement of each bone in the craniosacral system.
 He spent another ten years defining the fluid flow dynamics of the system.
 He developed what is known as the “osteopathic model.”